grepole121/web3_testing/README.md

-# solidity_testing
+# web3_testing
-Testing different things in solidity to learn.
+Testing different things in web3 to learn Solidity and more about web3.
 Integrating with Django